birkenkrahe/dsc101/7_literate_programming/followup_10_12.md

 laptop to class if possible!
 Several of the PCs in 209 seem buggy - I'll try to sort it out by Thursday but I'm not sure I will succeed.
-If you haven't done it yet, [open the notebook in Colaboratory](https://github.com/birkenkrahe/dsc101/blob/main/tests/Midterm_problems.ipynb) and answer the first few questions (same as the midterm exam).
+If you haven't done it yet, [open the notebook in Colaboratory](https://github.com/birkenkrahe/dsc101/blob/main/tests/Midterm_problems.ipynb) (see image below) and answer the first few questions
+(same as the midterm exam).

 ![img](./img/colab.png)